bee-form/bee-form.github.io/docs/getting-started/introduction/index.md

 # Introduction

 Bee Form is a sophisticated forming system, capable of handling the most complicated form requirements.
-However, on top of that, is a very simple, un-opinionated and non-intrusive API.
+On top of that, is a very simple, light-weight, function based API.

 ## Install